S3cur3Th1sSh1t/OffensiveVBA/README.md

 The list got longer and longer and I found no central place for offensive VBA templates - so this repo can be used for such.

+Most of the templates in this repo were already published somewhere.
+I just copy pasted most templates from ms-docs sites, blog posts or from other tools.

 ## Templates in this repo

 | File | Description |